luisfreixinho/youtube2unicode/README.md

 * convert the grayscale frames to uniscode art in txt
 * convert the txt file to a png (disclaimer: this part was found on the internet so I didn't have to screenshot all the txt files in order to generate the final video, it was just a simple shortcut that doesn't modify the core part of the script written by me)
 * render video based on the resulting pngs

+# Example

+On the folder example you'll find a conversion from a youtube video (trainspotting intro - https://www.youtube.com/watch?v=glEAxaXbAM0) into a video composed by unicode art frames with the "circle" characters.

+python3 script.py https://www.youtube.com/watch?v=glEAxaXbAM0 2 2 10 circle